-Port Direction Width Description cfg_vf_flr_done Input 6 Function Level Reset for virtual Function is Complete.
+Port Direction Width Description cfg_vf_flr_done Input 8 Function Level Reset for virtual Function is Complete.
 You must assert bit i of this bus the reset operation of virtual function i completes.
-This causes the core to deassert cfg_vf_flr_in_process for function i and to re-enable configuration accesses to the virtual function. cfg_flr_in_process Output 2 Function Level Reset In Process.
-The core asserts bit i of this bus when the host initiates a reset of function i through its FLR bit in the configuration space.
-The core continues to hold the output High until you set the corresponding cfg_flr_done input for the corresponding function to indicate the completion of the reset operation. cfg_vf_flr_in_process Output 6 Function Level Reset In Process for Virtual Function.
+This causes the core to deassert cfg_vf_flr_in_process for function i and to re-enable configuration accesses to the virtual function.
+Bits [7:6] are reserved. cfg_flr_in_process Output 4 Function Level Reset In Process.
+The core asserts bit i of this bus when the host initiates a reset of physical function i through its FLR bit in the configuration space.
+The core continues to hold the output High until you set the corresponding cfg_flr_done input for the corresponding physical function to indicate the completion of the reset operation.
+Bits [3:2] are reserved. cfg_vf_flr_in_process Output 8 Function Level Reset In Process for Virtual Function.
 The core asserts bit i of this bus when the host initiates a reset of virtual function i though its FLR bit in the configuration space.
-The core continues to hold the output High until the user sets the corresponding $cfg_vf_flr_done$ input for the corresponding function to indicate the completion of the reset operation. cfg_req_pm_transition_l23_ready Input 1 When the core is configured as an Endpoint, the user application asserts this input to transition the power management state of the core to L23_READY (see Chapter 5 of the PCI Express Specification for a detailed description of power management).
+The core continues to hold the output High until the user sets the corresponding $cfg_vf_flr_done$ input for the corresponding function to indicate the completion of the reset operation. cfg_req_pm_transition_I23_ready Input 1 When the core is configured as an Endpoint, the user application asserts this input to transition the power management state of the core to L23_READY (see Chapter 5 of the PCI Express Specification for a detailed description of power management).
 This is done after the PCI functions in the core are placed in the D3 state and after the user application acknowledges the PME_Turn_Off message from the Root Complex.
 Asserting this input causes the link to transition to the L3 state, and requires a hard reset to resume operation.
 This input can be hardwired to 0 if the link is not required to transition to L3.
 This input is not used in Root Complex mode. cfg_link_training_enable Input 1 This input must be set to 1 to enable the Link Training Status State Machine (LTSSM) to bring up the link.
 Setting it to 0 forces the LTSSM to stay in the Detect.Quiet state.